Quantifying gliding forces of filamentous cyanobacteria by self-buckling: Discussion

-Finally we remark that the distribution of $L_c$, due to its dependence on $f^{-1/3}$ with a relatively small exponent, is more narrow.
-The median $L_c$ aligns well with the peak of natural length distributions (see supplementary material).
-As a consequence, small changes in $f$ (or the length distribution) determine whether the majority of the filaments in a colony is able to buckle or not.
-This, in turn, has dramatic consequences on the exploration behavior and the emerging patterns~\cite{Abbaspour:arXiv2021,Duman2018,Prathyusha2018,Jung:SM2020}: $(L/\lcrit)^3$ is, up to a numerical prefactor, identical to the flexure number~\cite{Duman2018,Winkler2017}, the ratio of the P\'eclet number and the persistence length.
+Finally we remark that the distribution of $L_c$ aligns well with the peak of natural length distributions (see \textit{SI Appendix}, Fig.~\ref{fig:S-length}).
+Dwelling in soil or as floating aggregates, natural colonies experience less ideal geometries than in our experiments.
+Nonetheless we expect a similar buckling behavior since gliding requires contact with a surface or other filaments.
+As a consequence, small changes in the propulsion force density or the length distribution determine whether the majority of the filaments in a colony is able to buckle or not.
+This, in turn, has dramatic consequences on the exploration behavior and the emerging patterns~\cite{Abbaspour:arXiv2021,Duman2018,Prathyusha2018,Jung:SM2020}: $(L/\lcrit)^3$ is, up to a numerical prefactor, identical to the flexure number~\cite{Duman2018,Winkler2017}, the ratio of the P\'eclet number and the persistence length of active polymer melts.
+Thus, the ample variety of non-equilibrium phases in such materials~\cite{Prathyusha2018,Abbaspour:arXiv2021} may well have contributed to the evolutionary success of filamentous cyanobacteria.